-6.24.
-Pretreatment includes operations such as waste collection, segregation, chemical adjustment and decontamination, and is performed to reduce the amount of waste needing further treatment and conditioning, storage and disposal, to adjust the characteristics of the waste, to make the waste more amenable to further processing, and to reduce or eliminate certain hazards posed by the waste owing to its radiological, physical and chemical properties.
+6.26 Pretreatment includes operations such as waste collection, segregation, chemical adjustment and decontamination, and is performed to reduce the amount of waste needing further treatment and conditioning, storage and disposal; to adjust the characteristics of the waste; to make the waste more amenable to further processing; and to reduce or eliminate certain hazards posed by the waste owing to its radiological, physical and chemical properties.

-6.25.
-The first operation in the pretreatment of radioactive waste is generally the collection of waste, and segregation as necessary on the basis of its radiological, physical and chemical properties.
-The segregation of radioactive waste into appropriate categories should be carried out as near to the point of generation of the waste as practicable.
-Written procedures should be drawn up for the segregation of the waste.
+6.27 The first operation in the pretreatment of radioactive waste is generally the collection of waste, and segregation as necessary on the basis of its radiological, physical and chemical properties.
 Radioactive waste containing predominantly short lived radionuclides should not be mixed with waste containing long lived radionuclides.
-In the segregation of waste, it should be taken into account whether the waste can be cleared from regulatory control or whether it can be recycled or discharged, either directly or after allowing for a period of storage for radioactive decay.
+In the segregation of waste, it should also be taken into account whether the waste can be cleared from regulatory control or whether it can be recycled or discharged, either directly or after allowing for a period of storage for radioactive decay.

-6.26.
-To facilitate further treatment and to enhance safety, solid waste should be segregated in accordance with the waste management programme at the facility and the means available.
+6.28 To facilitate further treatment and to enhance safety, solid waste should be segregated in accordance with the waste management programme at the facility and the means available.
 Segregation should be carried out on the basis of consideration of the following properties of the waste:

-- (a) Combustible or non-combustible, if thermal treatment (e.g. incineration) is a viable option; - (b) Compressible or non-compressible, if compaction is a viable option; - (c) Metallic or non-metallic, if melting is a viable option; - (d) Fixed surface contamination or non-fixed surface contamination, if decontamination is a viable option.
+- (a) Combustible or non-combustible, if thermal treatment (e.g., incineration) is a viable option; - (b) Compressible or non-compressible, if compaction is a viable option; - (c) Metallic or non-metallic, if melting is a viable option;

-6.27.
-Spent sealed sources should be segregated from other waste.
+(d) Fixed surface contamination or non-fixed surface contamination, if decontamination is a viable option.

-6.28.
-Special care should be taken in the segregation of materials and objects that are fissile, pyrophoric, explosive, chemically reactive or otherwise hazardous, or that contain free liquids or pressurized gases.
+6.29 Spent sealed sources should be segregated from other waste.

-6.29.
-Liquid waste should be segregated, with account taken of the following waste properties:
+6.30 Special care should be taken in the segregation of materials and objects that are fissile, pyrophoric, explosive, chemically reactive or otherwise hazardous, or that contain free liquids or pressurized gases.

-- (a) The radionuclide half-life (e.g. very short lived radionuclides and not very short lived radionuclides); - (b) The specific activity; - (c) The composition (e.g. organic and aqueous waste, low and high salt-containing aqueous waste); - (d) The phase status (e.g. ion exchange resins, sludge).
+- 6.31 Liquid waste should be segregated, with account taken of the following waste properties: - (a) The radionuclide half-life (e.g., very short lived radionuclides and not very short lived radionuclides) - (b) The specific activity; - (c) The composition (e.g., organic and aqueous waste, low and high salt-containing aqueous waste); - (d) The phase status (e.g., ion exchange resins, sludge)